 My visit would not have been complete without a stop in the monastery’s gift store, where shelves are lined with soaps, essential oils, bath salts, herbal teas, wines, and even chocolates that are manufactured from the plants and herbs cultivated in the abbey gardens.
 Having been denied the lavender fields, I sniffed deeply from a bottle of concentrated lavender oil, allowing the fragrance to creep up my nostrils and suffuse my brain with the calming energy it is said to promote.
 The scent was heavenly, but after a day in the Basilica, library, winery, and their new Viator restaurant, I was already thoroughly serene.

 Author’s note: Pannonhalma Benedictine Archabbey is located in northwest Hungary, near the town of Györ.
 From Budapest, it it takes about 1.5 hours by car, and there is a fee parking facility on site.
 Buses and trains also provide service from Budapest to Györ, where visitors can catch buses up to the abbey at 8 a.m., 10 a.m., and noon, with an additional bus at 2:10 p.m. on Sundays.
 Adult tickets are 2200 Hungarian Forints (approximately $8 USD), students 1100 HUF (~$4 USD), and a family ticket for two adults and children under the age of 18 costs 4400 HUF (~15).
 All tickets include use of the Abbey audio guide and admission into the Museum, Basilica, cloister, chapel, and general grounds.
-Additional fees for private tours, organ concerts, visits to the herbal gardens, and wine tastings at the winery can be seen here.
+Additional fees are charged for private tours, organ concerts, visits to the herbal gardens, and wine tastings at the winery.
 Also, a BIG heartfelt thank you to my friend Eva Kisgyorgy, the person behind the immensely Hungarian travel blog Travellina, who was my tour guide to Pannonhalma.